Abhishekcoder711/QuickChat/README.md

 ## 🙌 Contributing

-Pull requests and feedback are welcome!
-If you'd like to improve QuickChat, fork it and send a PR.
+I welcome pull requests and feedback!
+Feel free to fork the repo, make improvements, and send a PR back.

 ---